davatorium/rofi/doc/rofi-theme.5.markdown

 The need for a new theme format was motivated by the fact that the way rofi handled widgets has changed.
 From a very static drawing of lines and text to a nice structured form of packing widgets.
 This change made it possible to provide a more flexible theme framework.
 The old theme format and config file are not flexible enough to expose these options in a user-friendly way.
-Therefor, a new file format has been created, replacing the old one.
+Therefore, a new file format has been created, replacing the old one.

 ## FORMAT SPECIFICATION